awirbel/evolve_glacier/README.md

 Ice flow computations are performed with the FEM ice flow model [icetools](https://github.com/alexjarosch/icetools).

-A manuscript describing the underlying phyics, numerical details and glaciological relevance has been submitted to GMD (Geoscientific Model Development).
+A manuscript describing the underlying phyics, numerical details and glaciological relevance is submitted to GMD (Geoscientific Model Development).

 To run the model, the simplest way is to run a singularity container that includes a working installation of FEniCS v2016.2 and * [Gmsh](http://gmsh.info/).